evert/csv123/README.md

 ![screenshot](screenshots/screenshot-0.1.png)

-Right now it's just a static view, but it does automatically re-render when terminal is re-sized.
+Right now it's a very simple viewer.
+You can browse around with the arrow keys, and the interface re-renders if the terminal is resized.

 To exit, hit `ESC`.